HariSekhon/Knowledge-Base/best-practices.md

-Big online businesses like social media companies, ad tech and trading can lose a fortune and there is worth sparing no expense because the cost of the IT will usually be far less than the cost of a single outage:
+Big online businesses like social media companies, ad tech and trading can lose a fortune and so there it's worth **Sparing No Expense** because the cost of the IT will usually be far less than the cost of a single outage:

 ![Jurassic Park - Spared No Expense](images/jurassic_park_spared_no_expense.jpeg)

 ## High Availability and Multi-Datacenter

-Ensure every service has redundancy at both the local service level and across datacenters in different geographical locations in case there is a natural disaster or power cut at one geographic location.
+Ensure every service has redundancy at both the:

+- local service level (server clustering) and
+- across datacenters in different geographical locations
+  - in case there is a :
+    - natural disaster or
+    - power cut at one geographic location

-This must be balanced against the value of the service - see [Budget vs Reality](#budget-vs-reality).
+The cost of doing this must be balanced against the value of the service - see [Budget vs Reality](#budget-vs-reality).

 ## Use Version Control for Everything Textual - Code & Configs